payne1778/cs4900-karto/Project-Proposal/Project-Planning/FiveWs.md

 - Keeps track of vintage car information
 - Easily find gas stations and select trusted ones
 - Keeps track of the vehicle's maintenance
-- Simple, naviagable interface for accessing/storing info
+- Simple, navigable interface for accessing/storing info

 ### Why NOT